N’Kosi Perry sparks No. 21 Miami past FIU, 31-17

+Perry came in on Miami’s third series, replacing starter Malik Rosier after two scoreless possessions.
+He completed his first 10 passes, some into very tight windows, finished 17 of 25 for 224 yards with the three scores and one interception — and his performance means the Hurricanes will have a decision to make this week on a starter.

+“It’s not like Malik has done anything wrong by any means,” Miami coach Mark Richt said.
+“He’s done a lot of great things for us but the other guys are beginning to mature to the point where we want to see what they can do.”

-Miami thinks Thomas will be able to play Thursday when the Hurricanes open Atlantic Coast Conference play against North Carolina.
+Perry said if called upon, he’ll be confident to start on Thursday when Miami opens Atlantic Coast Conference play against North Carolina.

-Question is, will it be Perry or Rosier throwing passes his way?

 “I’m always ready,” Perry said.
 “For anything.”